-State-of-the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS AND SIMILAR DEVICES, gives guidance for the rating of the attack potential necessary to perform specific attacks.
+The state-of-the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS AND SIMILAR DEVICES as included in the EUCC specifies the applicable rating of the attack potential necessary to perform specific attacks.
 It is a interpretation for security IC based on the CEM, considering the specific technology and operational environment as well as the need of information about the security during the operation usage phase like separate rating of identification and operation for risk management.
 Rating provides a measure of the weakest path required to determine IC secrets or tamper with the IC.
-In practice, this is likely to be the sum of various work functions (e.g. remove protective barrier, determine IC layout, decrypt data or extract EEPROM contents).
+In practice, this is likely to be the sum of various work functions (e.g. remove protective barrier, determine IC layout, decrypt data or extract NVM contents).